You’re not alone if you use tobacco:

 Bottom Line – Anticipate an uncomplicated application process.

-Let’s review the 5 essential facts you need to know about no exam life insurance for smokers:
+Let’s review the 5 essential facts you need to know about life insurance with no exam for smokers:

 1. No Exam